 The drive along twisty roads is almost as beautiful as the town itself and gives me goose bumps thinking about the first time I saw it!

 Of particular excitement are the red squirrels.
-They are all over the area and can usually be found in the garden without too much looking.
-There are splendid butterflies and wood peckers swooping around the garden who have made a second home in the cottage.
+They are all over the area and can usually be found in the garden without too much searching.
+There are splendid butterflies and wood peckers swooping around the garden who have made Le Moulin their home.

 Cahors – Capital of The Lot Department